stark1tty/awesome-PhD/README.md

 - [CREDIT AUTHOR STATEMENT](https://www.elsevier.com/authors/policies-and-guidelines/credit-author-statement): Use the CRedit Author Statement by Brandt et al. (2015, Learned Publishing) to report each author’s proper contribution to a manuscript.
 - [TENZING](https://rollercoaster.shinyapps.io/tenzing/): Use the Tenzing ShinyApp for quickly and easily documenting contributorship.

+#### Publicising Your Work
+- [THE CONVERSATION](https://theconversation.com/become-an-author): A popular, widely republished, free, public magazine where researchers can communicate their findings in their own words.
+To be published by The Conversation you must be currently employed as a researcher or academic with a university or research institution.
+PhD candidates under supervision by an academic can write for us, but we don’t currently publish articles from Masters students.
+- [MASSIVESCIENCE](https://massivesci.com/): Massive Science is a content and media company delivering bleeding-edge scientific research and expertise.
+Our subscribers love our cutting-edge science news, opinion, translated research and long-form content that is unrivaled in digital news media.
+We provide trustworthy, entertaining and shareable science content authored by a growing community of over 2,000 knowledgeable scientists.

 #### Tools
 - [JOURNAL-AUTHOR-NAME-ESTIMATOR](https://jane.biosemantics.org/): If you don’t know who to suggest as a reviewer or what journal to submit your paper to, check out JANE.
 - [JOURNAL RATER](https://phdvoice.org/journalrater/): If you want to know about the review process and manuscript handling, check out the Journal Rater by [PhD Voice](https://twitter.com/PhDVoice).
 Because “life’s too short to put up with Reviewer 2’s”.
 - [JOURNAL SUGGESTER](https://authorservices.taylorandfrancis.com/publishing-your-research/choosing-a-journal/journal-suggester/): Just paste your abstract and get some suggestions for journals you can submit to.
 - [SCIREV](https://scirev.org/): If you want to know how long the review process for a specific journal is, or people's experience with publishing there, check SciRev.
 - [SHERPA ROMEO](https://v2.sherpa.ac.uk/romeo/): If you are not sure whether you are allowed to upload a preprint prior to journal submission.

+### Quality of Life
+- [PRETTYPEGS](https://www.prettypegs.com/): Jazz up your crappy IKEA furniture on the cheap.

+### Regional Resources
+#### European Union
+#### United Kingdom
+#### United States

 ### Research and Knowledge Management Tools
 - [INFRANODUS](https://infranodus.com/): Text network analysis with a nice UI for all kinds of inputs.